trench-ed/trench-ed.github.io/6_glossary.md

 frontpage: True
 ---

-<li><b>Acclimation</b>: A physiological or behavioral response to a change in the environment that enables an individual to cope with this change (e.g. a plant growing deeper roots (to access moisture deeper in the soil) in response to a drought).</li>
+<li><b>Acclimation</b>: An individual level (generally non-genetic) physiological or behavioral response to a change in the environment that enables the individual to cope with this change (e.g. a plant growing deeper roots (to access moisture deeper in the soil) in response to a drought).
+See also: "<b>Plasticity</b>".</li>
 <li><b>Adaptation</b>: A change in the genetic makeup of a population as a result of natural selection in which a beneficial trait becomes more common (e.g. male birds developing colorful feathers because this increases their success in mating).</li>
 <li><b>Allele</b>: A specific version of a gene.</li>
 <li><b>Amplitude</b>: The degree of difference from an average (e.g. the extent of variability in temperature from the mean)</li>